+Requires Distance Learning

-Academic Program Requires Structural Needs Distance Learning Component Included
+Academic Program Structural Needs Component Included

 Agriculture Program(s) Х Х

 Brewing Х Х

-Cannabis Testing Х X
+Cannabis Testing Х Х

+Cardiac Sonography Х

-Cyber Security Х X
+Cyber Security Х Х

+Data Science Х

 Drone Piloting Х Х

 Exercise Science Х Х

 Marine Maintenance Technician Х Х

 Music Technology Х Х

 Physical Therapy Assistant Х Х

 Police Academy Х Х

 Public Health Х Х

-Registered Behavior Technician Cert. Х

-Respiratory Therapy Х Х

-Sterile Processor Technician Х Х
+Supply Chain Management Х

-Virtual and Augmented Learning Х X
+Virtual and Augmented Learning Х Х

+Special Education Х Х

+Mass Communication X X

+Social Work X X

+Aviation X

-- B. Unique characteristics of each institution's academic mission for Community Colleges: 2-yr degree and certificated technical/vocational training, workforce development activities, adult education focus, continuing or lifelong educational programming, partnerships with intermediate school district(s), community activities; geographic service delivery area(s), articulation agreements or partnerships with four-year institutions, etc. - The College district consists of Berrien County and contiguous Covert Township and South Haven in neighboring Van Buren County.
-Located in the southwest corner of the State, Berrien County has a population of 156,813 and a workforce of 75,498 (Berriencounty.org and Michigan Labor Market Information, milmi.org).
+- A. Unique characteristics of each institution's academic mission for Community Colleges: 2-yr degree and certificated technical/vocational training, workforce development activities, adult education focus, continuing or lifelong educational programming, partnerships with intermediate school district(s), community activities; geographic service delivery area(s), articulation agreements or partnerships with four-year institutions, etc. - The College district consists of Berrien County and contiguous Covert Township and South Haven in neighboring Van Buren County.
+Located in the southwest corner of the State, Berrien County has a population of 156,813 and a workforce of 71,400 (Berriencounty.org and Michigan Labor Market Information, milmi.org).
 The three largest cities include Benton Harbor, Niles, and St. Joseph. - Lake Michigan College's primary educational sites include the Benton Harbor Campus and a branch campus in South Haven.
 Plans are being implemented to offer unique programming in South Haven to better meet the needs of those regions.
-South Haven is staffed with an Associate Dean of Regional Campuses, as well as student services personnel.
+South Haven is staffed with an Associate Dean of the South Haven Campus and select Academic Programs., as well as student services personnel.
 Both of these sites provide convenient access to higher education with a wide variety of programming options. - Lake Michigan College has donated the former Niles Campus building to the Berrien Regional Educational Service Agency (Berrien RESA).
 The newly branded Bertrand Innovation Center will still house LMC classes in the area, and the College and Berrien RESA have formed the Berrien Talent Collaborative with the Greater Niles Chamber of Commerce and Southwest Michigan Regional Chamber of Commerce to facilitate technical training along with pre-apprenticeship and apprenticeship programming.
 This unique partnership will help build talent supply chains for employers in Southwest Michigan. - In addition, the College has extended its programming to serve Allegan County, at their request.
 Through the Allegan County Area Technical & Education Center, LMC delivers high quality, career-focused programming through its Early Middle College program.
 Allegan County signed a formal agreement with LMC in 2013 that acknowledges this on-going relationship and the benefits it provides for its rural communities.
 The Allegan agreement also provides for adult credit classes supported by advising and other student services provided by the South Haven Campus. - LMC operates a robust and well-established Early College program, which accounts for approximately 28% of its total enrollment.
 For qualified high school students, college credit can be earned by enrolling in direct credit courses (taught by credentialed high school teachers at high school sites) or by enrolling in dual enrollment courses (taught by LMC faculty at a LMC location).
 LMC also has 5th year middle college programs in Berrien, Van Buren, and Allegan counties, which provide opportunities for high school students to defer their high school graduation for one year so they can earn both a high school diploma and an associate degree or certificate at the conclusion of their 5th year of high school.
 On average, LMC serves over 1,000 early college students annually in partnership with over 40 K-12 districts and regional ISDs.